TRANSCEND

 The objective of TRANSCEND is to identify and catalyze the adoption of Transformational Adaptation Policies (TAP) to water scarcity, including innovative water allocation systems and economic instruments, that are robust and flexible to uncertainty and change, while simultaneously achieving equitable and sustainable economic growth and welfare.
 The project builds on three interactive pillars:

-1. a knowledge network for stakeholder engagement and knowledge sharing
+1. A knowledge network for stakeholder engagement and knowledge sharing.

-3. an accounting and monitoring toolbox that supports the implementation and enforcement of TAP in practice.
+3. An accounting and monitoring toolbox that supports the implementation and enforcement of TAP in practice.

-A multidisciplinary consortium of 25 partners coordinated by the University of Salamanca will learn, research and contribute to ways of transforming water management policies over the course of 4 years.
-The team of Fresh Thoughts is mostly involved with activities related to knowledge sharing and governance (WP1 NETWORKS) and governance & policy mechanisms and opportunities for TAP adoption; synthesis and upscaling of key results and recommendations (WP5 KNOWLEDGE FOR POLICY).
-TRANSCEND is supported by the Horizon Europe program funded by the European Commission.
+A multidisciplinary consortium of 25 partners, coordinated by the University of Salamanca, will learn, research and contribute to transforming water management policies over a period of 4 years.
+The team of Fresh Thoughts is mostly involved in activities related to knowledge sharing and governance (WP1 NETWORKS) and governance & policy mechanisms and opportunities for TAP adoption; synthesising and upscaling key results and recommendations (WP5 KNOWLEDGE FOR POLICY).

 start: